azurecitadel/azurecitadel.github.io/workshops/terraform/lab8.md

 }
 ```

-> Note that the password block includes a Provisioner to locally sleep for 30 seconds, to give the app and Service Principal sufficient time to become available.
+> Note that the password block includes a provisioner to locally sleep for 30 seconds, to give the app and service principal sufficient time to become available.
 This is to overcome a current known [bug](https://github.com/terraform-providers/terraform-provider-azurerm/issues/1635).
-More on Provisioners in the next lab.
+More on provisioners in the next lab.

 **Question**:

-What impact does the **keeper** value have on the Service Principal password?
+What impact does the **keeper** value have on the service principal password?

 **Answer**: